thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 Our Contribution:

-This project introduces "MultiRAG," a modular framework that merges outputs from traditional, graph-based, and multimodal RAG pipelines using a final reranking step.
+This project introduces "MultiRAG," a modular framework that merges outputs from traditional, and multimodal RAG pipelines using a final reranking step.
 We also propose and implement a novel methodology for generating large-scale, high-quality evaluation datasets for specialised domains.

 Methodology & Results:

-We implemented all three RAG archetypes and our MultiRAG system.
+We implemented original RAG archetypes and our MultiRAG system.
 Through extensive ablation studies on our generated "Consulting" dataset, we demonstrate that MultiRAG improves retrieval relevance (e.g., by X% in nDCG@10) compared to any single RAG approach.

 Conclusion: